Gimenez limps out of Wales v Uruguay to worry Atletico

-Atletico Madrid have concerns over Jose Gimenez after the defender was replaced during the opening stages of Uruguay's China Cup match against Wales on Monday.
+Watch every round of the 2017-2018 LaLiga season LIVE on beIN SPORTS

-The defender went down awkwardly following a collision with Wales midfielder Andy King and had pitch-side treatment to his lower left leg before departing.
+The defender went down awkwardly after a collision with Wales midfielder Andy King and had pitch-side treatment to his lower left leg before departing.

 Gimenez has made 32 appearances in all competitions for Atletico this season, forming a key alliance with international team-mate Diego Godin at the heart of Diego Simeone's miserly defence.